-Durbin, and spatial error),1 and (iii) control for unobserved spatiotemporal heterogeneity (individual-specific and time-specific).
+Dynamic spatial panel data (DSPD) model has triggered a fast growing literature due to its important features of being able to (i) take into account temporal dynamics (time lag and space-time lag), (ii) capture spatial interaction effects (spatial lag, space-time lag, spatial Durbin, and spatial error),1 and (iii) control for unobserved spatiotemporal heterogeneity (individual-specific and time-specific).
 The bulk of the literature has focused on the DSPD models with additive individual and time effects, being treated as fixed effects (Yu et al. 2008; Lee and Yu 2010, 2014; Su and Yang 2015; Yang 2018, 2021; Li and Yang 2020; Baltagi et al. 2021), or random effects (Yang et al. 2006; Mutl 2006; Su and Yang 2015), or correlated random effects (Li and Yang 2021).
-See Lee and Yu (2015) for a survey on earlier works.
+See Lee and Yu (2015) for a survey of earlier work.

-A major recent advancement in the literature of DSPD models is the incorporation of interactive fixed effects (IFE) (Shi and Lee 2017 or SL; Kuersteiner and Prucha 2020 or KP; Bai and Li 2021 or BL; Cui et al. 2023; and Higgins 2023).
-Besides the existing attractive features, this extended model draws further on the strength of IFE in controlling for the multiple unobserved time-specific effects f_t (the common factors) and the corresponding individualspecific responses γ_i (the factor loadings).
-However, this strand of literature is still quite sparse and important asymptotic frameworks with fixed or relatively small T have not been formally considered from likelihood perspective due to technical difficulties caused by IFE.2
+A major advancement in the literature of DSPD models is the incorporation of interactive fixed effects (IFE) (Shi and Lee 2017 or SL; Kuersteiner and Prucha 2020 or KP; Bai and Li 2021 or BL; and Cui et al. 2023).
+Besides the existing attractive features, this extended model draws further on the strength of IFE in controlling for the multiple unobserved time-specific effects f_t (the common factors) and the corresponding individual-specific responses γ_i (the factor loadings).
+However, this strand of literature is still quite sparse and important asymptotic frameworks with fixed or relatively small T have not been formally considered, in particular from the likelihood perspective due to technical difficulties caused by IFE.2

-SL and BL both adopt conditional QML (CQML) approach, given initial observations, to estimate similar first-order DSPD-IFE models.
-Under a simultaneous passage of n and T to ∞ , the CQML estimators are consistent but have non-negligible biases of order $O(\frac{1}{T}) + O(\frac{1}{n})$.
-A bias-correction removes these biases but it leaves the asymptotic variance unchanged only when $\frac{T}{n} \rightarrow c \neq 0$ (see Sec.
+SL and BL both adopt the conditional QML (CQML) approach, given initial observations, to estimate similar first-order DSPD-IFE models.
+Under a simultaneous passage of n and T to ∞ , the CQML estimators are consistent but have nonnegligible biases of order $O(\frac{1}{T}) + O(\frac{1}{n})$.
+A bias correction removes these biases, but it leaves the asymptotic variance unchanged only when $\frac{T}{n} \to c \neq 0$ (see Sec.
 2 for further details).
-KP adopt GMM approach to estimate a high-order DSPD-IFE model (with a different spatial error structure) under a large n and small T setup.
-Their method allows several (important) additional features (see Sec.
+KP adopts the GMM approach to estimate a high-order DSPD-IFE model (with a different spatial error structure) under a large n and small T setup.
+Their method allows for several (important) additional features (see Sec.
 2 for details).
 The key challenges in the estimation of a DSPD-IFE model are (i) the initial values problem (IVP) and (ii) the incidental parameters problem (IPP).
-The CQML-based methods handle these problems through concentrations and after-estimation bias-corrections.
-The GMM method handles the IVP by taking use of sequential exogeneity in setting up moments and the IPP by a novel forward orthogonal deviations (FOD) transformation that eliminates the factor loadings and at the same time adjusts the degrees of freedom loss.
-The GMM method does not require further bias-corrections for valid inferences but does require T to be small.
-Cui et al. (2023) propose instrumental variables (IV) estimation of a simple DSPD-IFE model under Pesaran's (2006) common correlated effects setup, which is valid for large n and large T. Higgins (2023) also propose an IV approach to estimate a slightly more general model
+The CQML-based methods handle these problems by bias-correcting the CQML estimators.
+The GMM method handles the IVP by taking advantage of sequential exogeneity in setting moments and the IPP by a novel forward orthogonal deviations (FOD) transformation that eliminates factor loadings and